duh-rpc/duh-go/README.md

 ### Subject before Noun or Action
 You may have noticed that every endpoint has the subject before the action.
-This is intentional and is useful for future proofing your API such that you may want to add more actions in the future.
+This is intentional and is useful for future proofing your API when you add more actions in the future.
 Just remember, if in doubt, design your API like Yoda would speak.

 ### Versioning
 DUH-RPC calls employ standard HTTP paths to make RPC calls.
 This approach makes versioning those methods easy and direct.